yousefelassal/quote-cron/README.md

 > Maxim for life: You get treated in life the way you teach people to treat you.

 > Wisdom alone is the science of other sciences.

+> No enterprise is more likely to succeed than one concealed from the enemy until it is ripe for execution.